innocenzi/laravel-vite/docs/guide/usage.md

 Note that the development server only serves assets, **not your application**.
 To access your application, you have to use a server, like Laravel Valet or `php artisan serve`.
 :::

+## Automatic development server discovery

+When developing locally, Laravel Vite will try to ping your development server in order to determine if it should use it or should use the manifest.
+This is handy when you want to visit your application without having the development server running because you already have a manifest generated.

+While convenient, this feature can break in environments where the back-end can't directly ping the development server.
+In order to disable it, you can set `ping_timeout` in `config/vite.php` to `false`.

 ## Entrypoints

 By default, scripts in `resources/scripts` are considered entrypoints, and will be included in Vite's configuration.
 To include them in your Blade files, you can use the [`@vite` directive](#directives).